monguito

 findOne

-Returns an Optional entity matching the given filters parameter values.
+Returns an Optional entity matching the value of some given filters option property.
+If no value is provided, then an arbitrary stored (if any) entity is returned.
 In case there are more than one matching entities, findOne returns the first entity satisfying the condition.
-The result value wraps an actual entity or null in case that no entity matches the given conditions.
+The result value wraps an actual entity or null if no entity matches the given conditions.

 findAll